The Battle of the Sexes (1928 film): Plot

 At the start of the film, the Judson family is basking in newfound happiness.
-J. C. Judson (Jean Hersholt), a successful businessman, has made a financial windfall on a big deal.
-With the family now enjoying a life of comfort, he finds peace in quiet evenings at home with his devoted wife, Mrs. Judson (Belle Bennett), their spirited daughter Ruth (Sally O'Neil), and their cheerful son Billy (William Bakewell).
+J. C. Judson, a successful businessman, has made a financial windfall on a big deal.
+With the family now enjoying a life of comfort, he finds peace in quiet evenings at home with his devoted wife, Mrs. Judson, their spirited daughter Ruth, and their cheerful son Billy.

-Meanwhile, in another part of the city, gold-digger Marie Skinner (Phyllis Haver) dreams of a more extravagant life.
+Meanwhile, in another part of the city, gold-digger Marie Skinner dreams of a more extravagant life.
 Desiring wealth at any cost, she learns of Judson's success and begins scheming.
 Her first move is to rent an apartment adjacent to the Judsons.
 She engineers a “chance” encounter—screaming at the sight of a mouse to lure Judson into her room.
 When he bursts in to help, she falls into his arms.
 Their meeting is no accident—it’s the beginning of Marie’s carefully planned campaign.

 Judson is instantly captivated by Marie’s youth, beauty, and apparent innocence.
 Believing fate has brought them together, he showers her with extravagant gifts—diamonds, pearls, and fine jewelry.
 “They are beautiful—and you are sweet,” she tells him, and that’s all the encouragement he needs.

 But Marie’s affections are insincere.
-Behind the scenes, she’s under pressure from her secret lover Babe Winsor (Don Alvarado), who demands that she seduce Judson into buying worthless bonds.
+Behind the scenes, she’s under pressure from her secret lover Babe Winsor, who demands that she seduce Judson into buying worthless bonds.
 If she fails, he warns, he’ll replace her with another girl.
 Marie becomes desperate, drawing Judson deeper into a compromising entanglement.

 Back at home, Mrs. Judson remains blissfully unaware of her husband’s infidelity—until one fateful night.
 Accompanying Ruth and Billy to a nightclub, she is stunned to see her husband dancing with Marie in a suggestive embrace before a crowd of amused onlookers.
 The sensuality and familiarity of the moment devastate her.
 Overcome with shock, she flees the club, dazed and heartbroken.